Achain Market Capitalization Hits $1.33 Million (ACT)

-Achain (ACT) traded 33.7% higher against the US dollar during the 24 hour period ending at 10:00 AM ET on July 6th.
-Achain has a market capitalization of $1.33 million and approximately $1,839.68 worth of Achain was traded on exchanges in the last 24 hours.
-One Achain coin can now be bought for approximately $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
-In the last week, Achain has traded 5.5% lower against the US dollar.
+Achain (ACT) traded 1.2% lower against the dollar during the 1-day period ending at 12:00 PM ET on July 10th.
+One Achain coin can currently be bought for approximately $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
+Achain has a total market cap of $1.33 million and approximately $100.76 worth of Achain was traded on exchanges in the last 24 hours.
+Over the last seven days, Achain has traded down 3.7% against the dollar.

 Achain Profile

-Achain (CRYPTO:ACT) is a distributed proof-of-stake (dPOS) coin that uses the DPoS hashing algorithm.
-It launched on July 22nd, 2017.
+Achain (ACT) is a distributed proof-of-stake (dPOS) coin that uses the DPoS hashing algorithm.
+Its genesis date was July 22nd, 2017.
 Achain’s total supply is 1,000,000,000 coins and its circulating supply is 999,999,998 coins.
 Achain’s official Twitter account is @achainofficial and its Facebook page is accessible here.
 The Reddit community for Achain is https://reddit.com/r/achain_official and the currency’s Github account can be viewed here.
 Achain’s official website is www.achain.com.

 The Achain token (ACT) will give users the right to access the network services and voting privileges on the platform.